A mirror theorem for multi-root stacks and applications

 \item

 The second application is to formulate the local-log-orbifold principle and prove a version of it using $I$-functions.
 This provides a simple point of view for the local-log principle from mirror symmetry.

-\item The third application is to prove that regularized quantum periods for Fano varieties coincide with generating functions of orbifold Gromov--Witten root stacks which can be viewed as classical periods of the Landau--Ginzburg superpotentials.
+\item The third application is to prove that regularized quantum periods for Fano varieties coincide with generating functions of orbifold Gromov--Witten invariants of root stacks which can be viewed as classical periods of the Landau--Ginzburg superpotentials.
 This connects our theory with the Fano search program and the Gross--Siebert program. \end{itemize}